Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 2/5
-**Good - Meets requirements**
+**Fair - Below expectations**

-The misinformed clues are moderately effective.
-The first clue uses 'visionary' and 'technology industry' which strongly points to Steve Jobs, but could be interpreted broadly.
-The second clue, 'comprehensive look at the universe', directly points to Cosmos.
-There's a slight overlap in 'exploring' and 'mysteries' which could be seen as very subtle misdirection, but they are generally well-separated.
+The misinformed clues are too general.
+'Biographical piece about a public figure' and 'life of a well-known individual' could apply to Steve Jobs as well as Mr. Rogers, making them not ambiguous enough to be truly misinforming in a productive way.
+They don't strongly point to a wrong answer while leaving the correct one plausible.

 ✅ Strengths:
 - Attempt to create ambiguity